MurilloLazzaretti/Worker-Control/README.md

 ## 🔥 Uninstall

-To uninstall the ZapWorker Control, under the folder of the installation, there is a file named "unins000.exe" just run it and next, next next...
+To uninstall the Worker Control, under the folder of the installation, there is a file named "unins000.exe" just run it and next, next next...